jonlpersson/ed-latimore/site/_products/coffee-so-black-mug-lateness.md

 ---
 type: Ceramic Mug
-title: Coffee So Black mug (”Lateness”)
+title: Coffee So Black mug (“Lateness”)
 description: >-
   This sturdy ceramic mug bears my iconic “Coffee So Black” mark on the front, paired with one of my popular Twitter jokes on the back: “Coffee so black drinking it makes you late to everything.”
-image: /assets/images/products/mockup-4-1.jpg
+image: /assets/images/products/lateness-thumbnail.png
 product_info:
   button_text: Buy on Gumroad
   button_url: https://edwardlatimore.gumroad.com/l/mug-lateness
   price: $15.99
 hero:
   hero_type: product
-  image: /assets/images/products/mockup-4-1.jpg
+  image: /assets/images/products/lateness-thumbnail.png
-  heading: Get my Coffee So Black ("Lateness”) mug
+  heading: Get my Coffee So Black (“Lateness”) mug
   text: >-
     This sturdy ceramic mug bears my iconic “Coffee So Black” mark on the front, paired with one of my popular Twitter jokes on the back: “Coffee so black